Carson Daly & KidsGardening.org Plant a Garden in Brooklyn

 Outside in the garden, Carson Daly and Julia Parker-Dickerson led groups of students in basic botany lessons through hands-on planting experiences.
 With the plants in place, Lifesource Irrigation and Rain Bird irrigation expert Paul Anderson instructed students and teachers in the installation of a custom Rain Bird irrigation system and stayed to help teach 5th grade classrooms proper watering techniques for newly planted trees and seedlings.

 This summer has been busy with summer school groups and camps tending to the garden.
 Bed Stuy Campaign Against Hunger, a Brooklyn-based nonprofit, has played a key role in helping to sustain the garden.
 The team has worked with the school and students to provide excess produce to families in need and to the larger community.
 In addition to helping to distribute produce, the Bed Stuy Campaign Against Hunger team has provided horticulture advice to teachers and arranges peer-mentoring opportunities for high school volunteers from outside programs to work with younger students to help maintain the TODAY garden and learn gardening basics.

 Growing a garden at any school takes a team of dedicated volunteers.
 Educators, students, parents, and community volunteers all have a role to play to maintain a space dedicated to improving the health of young people and fostering environmental stewardship.
-Learn how you can help to put a Garden in Every School®.

 Learn more about Brooklyn Arts & Science Elementary School (PS 705) and Exceed Charter School.